gregmsanderson/postgres-ha-timescaledb/README.md

     ```
 4. Run `fly deploy` to apply the modifications to **install** the TimescaleDB extension.
 It may take a few minutes as new VMs will need to be created.
 5. When complete, **enable** the TimescaleDB extension by using a stolon update (stolon controls the cluster):
-    ```sh
+    ```
     fly ssh console
     export $(cat /data/.env | xargs)
     stolonctl update --patch '{"pgParameters": { "shared_preload_libraries": "timescaledb"}}' exit
     ```
 6. Run `fly restart your-database-name-here` to apply that stolon update to all VMs in the cluster.
-7. Every minute or so, try `fly checks list` to confirm all is well.
-Once the restart completes you should see all the checks have a status of `passing` (there are usually three checks _per_ VM).
+7. Wait a minute and then run `fly checks list`.
+Once the restart has fully completed you should see _all_ healthchecks have a status of `passing` (there are currently three checks per VM so it can take a few minutes for them all to pass).
-8. (optional) Confirm the TimescaleDB extension has been successfully installed by connecting to the database app (`fly ssh console`) and running these two commands:
+8. (optional) Once all healthchecks show as passing, confirm the TimescaleDB extension has indeed been successfully installed by connecting to the database app (using `fly ssh console`) and running these two commands:
     ```
     cat /data/postgres/postgresql.conf
     ```
     You should see that file now contains this line:
     ```
-    shared_preload_libraries = 'timescaledb'`
+    shared_preload_libraries = 'timescaledb'
     ```
     ... and ...
     ```